luapower/website/www/md/faq.md

 There's no such thing as a stupid question there, any discussion is welcome.
 Incidentally, that is also the place where you can share your plans for world domination, so go and introduce yourself now.

+## How do I report bugs?

+For software bugs, use the github issues for that specific piece of software (all software is on github, including this website).
+For anything else, use the forum.

 ## How can I help?